Marvellous MVPs: What They Are and Why You Need OneApp development, Software Development | 0 comments | by Erin Quilliam

 Examples of an MVP

 There are many examples of minimum viable products that have gone on to become ridiculously successful.
-In fact, you’d be hard pressed to find a thriving business that wasn’t once an MVP.
-Big names like Facebook, Amazon, Dropbox and Twitter all began as minimum viable products.
+In fact, you’d be hard-pressed to find a thriving business that wasn’t once an MVP.
+Big names like Facebook, Amazon, Dropbox and Twitter all began life as minimum viable products.

 But one of our favourite examples is Zappos.
 This is because it brilliantly illustrates the essence of an MVP.

 Originally, Nick Swinmurn – founder of Zappos – wanted to prove that there was a market for selling shoes online.
-Initially, he set up a basic website and would visit his local shoe shops to photograph shoes they had in stock.
-These images were what went on the site, and the shoes his stock.
-Whenever people bought the shoes on his site, he would visit the shop himself to buy the shoes and then ship them to his customer.
+He set up a basic website and would visit his local shoe shops to photograph the shoes they had in stock.
+These images were what went on the site as if they were browsing his own stock.
+Whenever people bought the shoes on his site, he would then visit the shoe shop in person to buy the shoes and then ship them to his customer.

 This is a fantastic example of an MVP.
 It was minimal, with only a rudimentary website and no inventory.
 Yet it was enough to prove the concept and begin service.
-There were real customers, and real money changing hands, so it was a working and successful ‘product’.
+There were real customers and legitimate money changing hands, so it was a working and successful ‘product’.
 Yet from these humble beginnings, Zappos went on the become worth over a billion dollars within ten years.